 Hygral fatigue relates to the continuous swelling and unswelling of hair follicles caused by excessive moisture reaching the inner cortex of hair.

 As a result of hygral fatigue, a number of issues arise: hair follicles are damaged and their cortex exposed, hair shafts degenerate, cuticle cells raise and experience harm, and the fatty layer protecting hair is lost.

-While these issues might not be detected without the aid of hair care professionals, someone suffering from hygral fatigue will experience a number of symptoms, which include:
+While these issues might not be detected without the aid of hair care professionals, someone suffering from hygral fatigue hair issues will experience a number of symptoms, which include: